percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 Server Write SRTP Master Salt: The value of the SRTP master salt used by the server (MDD).

+# MTU Considerations

+Tunneling DTLS messages received by an endpoint inside the DTLS tunnel between the MDD and KMF does introduce a small risk of message fragmentation, particularly with the handshake messages carrying client and  server certificates.

+When sending application data, the DTLS records have a 13 octet header and generally a small authentication tag (typically, 16 to 32 octets), an Initialization Vector of for block ciphers (e.g., 16 octets of AES-CBC) and a small amount of padding when block ciphers are utilized (e.g. up to 15 octets for AES-CBC).
+The Tunnel message introduces six (6) octets of overhead to contain the association identifier and length of the tunneled message.
+The Profiles part of the Tunnel + Profiles message adds at least 4 additional octets, but may be longer depending on the number of protection profiles advertised by the MDD.

+Thus, each DTLS message carried via the tunnel will impose several dozen octets of overhead.
+Therefore, it is **RECOMMENDED** that endpoints and the KMF reduce the assumed MTU size used for DTLS messages by 96 octets in order to avoid IP-level packet fragmentation of DTLS messages relayed through the tunnel.

+While the Tunnel + Key Info message is larger than Tunnel + Profiles, the DTLS message(s) transmitted in that flight (ChangeCipherSpec and Finished) are very small and do not impose a risk introducing packet fragmentation for all present-day ciphers.

 # To-Do List

 The MDD and KMF may need to coordinate or exchange a "conference